javiercejudo/modelico/docs/advanced/json_validation.md

 ## `M.ajvMetadata` and JSON schema

-This variation of `M.metadata()` takes an optional `Ajv` instance parameter and returns metadata functions that take an additional initial parameter in the form of JSON schema for the current field.
+This variation of `M.metadata()` takes an optional `Ajv` instance parameter and returns metadata functions that take an additional parameter in the form of JSON schema for the current field.
 When no instance of `Ajv` is passed in, it returns metadata functions with the same API but no validation is performed.
 This can be leveraged to only enable validation during development in favour of faster parsing in production:

 ```js
 import Ajv from 'ajv'